 Steps to extract zip files in Linux:

-2. Navigate to the directory containing the .zip file.
+2. Change directory to the location of the .zip archive.

 $ cd /path/to/directory/